-Before going fishing, pick up a copy of the Batemans Marine Park User Guide (PDF, 2029.36 KB) and Zoning Map (PDF, 3314.51 KB) online or from your local bait and tackle shops, tourist centre or from the Marine Park office or on your mobile device.
+Before going fishing, pick up a copy of the Batemans Marine Park User Guide (PDF, 2029.36 KB) and Zoning Map (PDF, 3368.99 KB) online or from your local bait and tackle shops, tourist centre, from the Marine Park office or on your mobile device.

 - Some species are protected from fishing and collecting in habitat protection zones.
 Check out which species you can take in habitat protection zones of Batemans Marine Park.